MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman

-Requirement: No calculations are made outside of remapping itself using prognostic (or diagnostic) variables both before and after remapping to avoid introducing additional errors.
+No calculations are made outside of remapping itself using prognostic (or diagnostic) variables both before and after remapping to avoid introducing additional errors.

 Requirement: modularity
 ^^^^^^^^^^^^^^^^^^^^^^^